ShadowfallStudios/Perforce-discord-botlogger/README.md

 # Perforce Discord Submit logger 📫
 A simple python program to use with perforce triggers that will notify a provided discord channel when changes have been submitted to a perforce repository.
+Forked from https://github.com/TibRib/Perforce-discord-botlogger

 <img src="assets/example.png" style="max-width: 500px">